 Standby power is electricity used by appliances and equipment while they are switched off or not performing their primary function.
-That power is consumed by power supplies (the black cubes-sometimes called "vampires"-converting AC into DC), the circuits and sensors needed to receive a remote signal, soft keypads and displays including miscellaneous LED status lights.
-Standby power use is also caused by circuits that continue to be energized even when the device is "off".
+Devices like power supplies (so many black cubes!), soft keypads and displays (including miscellaneous LED status lights), even circuits and sensors needed to receive a remote signal continually sucks up power - hence the term "Vampire Energy".

-Almost any product with an external power supply, remote control, continuous display (including an LED), or that charges batteries will draw power continuously.
+Almost any product with an external power supply, remote control, continuous display, or that charges batteries will draw power continuously.
 Sometimes there is no obvious sign of continuous power consumption.